Rails, Meet Data Science

 - Scoruby - Random Forest, GBM, Decision Tree, Naive Bayes

-- LightGBM - LightGBM
+- LightGBM - Gradient Boosting

 For this to work, models need to be stored in a shared format that both languages understand.
 PMML and PFA are two interchange formats.
 PFA is newer but has less adoption than PMML.
 Andrey Melentyev has a great post on the topic.